UVM-fusion/UM-layerfusion/README.md

 # Towards Maximizing the Sweet Spot for NLP Models
-This repo provides the code implementation for the final project of the [2024] Deep Learning & NLP course.
+This repo provides the code implementation for the final project of the **[2024] Deep Learning & NLP course**.

 ## 📋Overview
 Large NLP models face significant memory constraints, making it challenging to execute them effectively due to their increasing memory demands.
-To tackle this, we integrate **unified memory** with **layer fusion**—a method that allows programs to utilize more memory than typically available.
+To tackle this, we integrate **Unified Memory** with **Layer Fusion**—a method that allows programs to utilize more memory than typically available.
 This approach seeks to balance memory efficiency and performance, enabling large Transformer models to run seamlessly on a single processor with minimal performance degradation.
 The project evaluates the effectiveness of this strategy in supporting large-scale NLP models.

 <div align="center">
     <img src="https://github.com/UVM-fusion/UVM-layerfusion/blob/main/assets/DLNLP_Overview.png" alt="Project_overview" height="400em"/>
 </div>

 ## 🛠 Environment Setup
-To conduct the experiments, it is necessary to install PyTorch-UVM configured to operate in a Unified Memory environment.<br/>
+To conduct the experiments, it is necessary to install **PyTorch-UVM** configured to operate in a Unified Memory environment.<br/>
 (This section is inspired by the setup guide from **https://github.com/kooyunmo/cuda-uvm-gpt2**)

 ### ✅ PyTorch-UVM Prerequisites